-Figure 27: Same as in Figure 25 but for FP.
+Figure 7: Same as in Figure 25 but for FP.

-Figure 28: Screenshot of the procedure to produce Figures 29 and 30.

-Figure 29: Correlations between CHL and other factors at the seasonal scale.
+Figure 8: Correlations between CHL and other factors at the seasonal scale.
 A. SST, B. wind stress (WS), C. wind stress curl (WSC), D. frontal probability (FP) and E. sea level anomaly (SLA).
 The gray color indicates that the correlation is nonsignificant.
 Spatially averaged variables are calculated based on the green box in the left panel.
 Their time series are used to obtain the correlation coefficients in Table 1.
 This figure has been modified from Yu et al. (2019)17.